 For the first time in over 45 years, the Eisenhower Presidential Museum exhibits have been comprehensively updated.
 The new Museum tells the story of Ike and Mamie through their own words.

 Thanks to commitments from our generous donors, the Museum is now open to the public after more than a year of renovation.

 While our capital campaign has completed, we continue to seek support for our brand new temporary exhibit gallery which will feature rotating exhibits – something that will keep our visitors coming back time and time again.

 As the triumphs of World War II and the progress and prosperity of the 1950s become a distant memory for most Americans, the Eisenhower Foundation realizes the importance of keeping these lessons alive.
 IKEducation brings the story of this leader and his era to life for thousands of students through interactive programs that utilize primary sources from the Eisenhower Presidential Library, Museum, and Boyhood Home.

-With support from A Legacy of Leadership, IKEducation will expand its onsite and online curricula, design and host teacher workshops, and create traveling exhibits that can be used to address the Museum's closure during renovations.
+With support from A Legacy of Leadership, IKEducation continues to expand its onsite and online curricula and design and host teacher workshops.